Richard E. Seifert, Chairperson, Public Member, Term Expires June 2023

 In addition, Karen is an adjunct professor in the Masters and Doctorate programs at Wilmington University, teaching school finance courses to those wishing to pursue advanced degrees in school leadership.
 In 2012, Karen received her certification as a holistic health coach from the Institute of Integrative Nutrition.

-Mr. Charles Mowll - Following a 45 year career in healthcare financial and executive management, Chuck Mowll retired from The Joint Commission (Chicago, Illinois) in 2015 and formed the Patient Safety Coaches Academy, LLC.
+Mr. Charles Mowll, Public Member - Following a 45-year career in healthcare financial and executive management, Chuck Mowll retired from The Joint Commission (Chicago, Illinois) in 2015 and formed the Patient Safety Coaches Academy, LLC.
 Early in his career, Mr. Mowll was a hospital financial manager and later spent many years working to improve the quality and safety of patient care in hospitals around the world.